eshanis/mm-github-pages-starter/_posts/2020-07-15-tools-and-courses-to-set_up-website-edit.md

 ![]({{site.baseurl}}/assets/images/prose_to_publish.PNG)

 c.
 I created my main website on [000webhost](https://www.000webhost.com/) because they have a free account for a
     basic website.
-I will write a blog about this soon.
 I also linked my 000webhost domain to my eshanis.ml domain using cname

 ![]({{site.baseurl}}/assets/images/freenom_cname.PNG)